frank-leitner/portswigger-websecurity-academy/14_clickjacking/Multistep_clickjacking/README.md

 ### Analysis

 The lab application is the already well-known blog website.
-The targetted functionality is an authenticated one, so I log into the account of `wiener` to have a look.
+The targeted functionality is an authenticated one, so I log into the account of `wiener` to have a look.

 The account page features a prominent `Delete account` button.